 It’s only your attitude that needs to shift.

-So, when you write up your goals at the end of this month, how about making these qualities a priority for 2018?
+So, when you review your goals, how about making these qualities a priority for the coming year?

 Share this article with your team and, together, review one quality a month.